blawson69/PurseStrings/README.md

 !ps --stock false
 ```

 Out of stock items (a quantity of zero) will display "(out of stock)" when showStock is "true."
 If showStock is "false", the out of stock items are not displayed at all.
-Any items that have an "infinite availability" such as services ([see above](#merchants-setup)) will always be shown and will not display any quantity regardless of the showStock setting.
+Any items that have an "infinite availability" such as services ([see above](#merchants-setup)) will always be shown and will never display any quantity regardless of the showStock setting.

 ---
 ### --party